Sandid-Hsan/AWS-mini-projects/serverless_web_backend_on_AWS/Solution.md

 The components are too tightly coupled.
 So if one API call fails, then the next few ones don't get completed.
 This causes inconsistency with the orders data and causes headaches for the customers.
-Theapp has pretty spiky demand.
+The app has pretty spiky demand.
 When launching online sales or sending out coupon codes, there is like, huge traffic.
 But then, at other times, there is essentially zero demand For the monitoring and logging to be easy to put in place.
 And ideally, everything have to use the same logging system.